-Also available from the Oh, Ranger! publishers are the Oh, Ranger!
-Guides.
-Priced at only $19.95, the set of 23 guides are valuable planning tools and lightweight enough to carry along on a camping or hiking trip in the park.
+Oh, Ranger!
+Guides (see photo above) are a set of 23 guides are valuable planning tools and lightweight enough to carry along on a camping or hiking trip in the park.
 Family-friendly features include a Watchable Wildlife section with photos and descriptions of animals that live in the park, as well as a “Just For Kids” chapter, which outlines kid-focused activities and provides information about park Junior Ranger programs.
 A handy Walking & Hiking chart helps parents quickly identify which trails are appropriate for their family and an illustrated Lodging & Dining chart makes hotel reservations a no-brainer.
 The guides also include Sights to See and Things to Do chapters, as well as information about trip planning, camping, park history, preservation and geology, and advice on what to do if you’ve only got a day in the park.
-Available as a complete set online, you can order directly from the Oh, Ranger! website (or just look for the guides locally at visitor centers, AAAs, outdoor retailers and Chambers of Commerce across the country and especially in communities located near National Parks).
+Look for the guides locally at visitor centers, AAAs, outdoor retailers and Chambers of Commerce across the country and especially in communities located near National Parks.

-In its fourth edition, National Parks, The American Experience continues to be a favorite National Parks read for families across the country.
+National Parks: The American Experience, 4th Edition continues to be a favorite National Parks read for families across the country.
 Author Alfred Runte “takes us from Yosemite and Yellowstone to Alaska on a journey of discovery of the American land.
 Also a prominent adviser and on-camera personality in the Ken Burns documentary, The National Parks: America’s Best Idea, Runte reminds us what it means to have national parks in a country equally committed to economic achievement.”
 Reminding us of our role as global citizens, the book also reminds us that in order to carry the vision of the National Parks into the future, we must teach our children to love them too.

 Uncle John’s Bathroom Reader Plunges Into National Parks

-The Uncle John’s Bathroom Reader series is the longest running trivia series of its kind with over ten million books in print.
-Now in its 23rd year, it is more popular than ever before with a cult-like following on facebook and Twitter.
-Uncle John’s Bathroom Reader Plunges Into National Parks is filled with all kinds of trivia, tidbits and morsels including: “the ranger who was struck by lightning seven times, the lonely phone booth in the Mojave Desert, petrified rocks, moving rocks, and rock stars, the “bear” necessities of animal encounters, outrageous questions tourists ask park rangers and wardens, and much much more!”
+Uncle John’s Bathroom Reader Plunges into National Parksis filled with all kinds of trivia, tidbits and morsels including: “the ranger who was struck by lightning seven times, the lonely phone booth in the Mojave Desert, petrified rocks, moving rocks, and rock stars, the “bear” necessities of animal encounters, outrageous questions tourists ask park rangers and wardens, and much much more!”
 A fun read to get your kids engaged in the trip before you arrive, let’s face it, toilet humor is funny even when it’s about the National Parks.